atlcan-comp-workshop/2020-07-27-atlcan-comp-workshop/index.md

     <a href="https://www.docker.com/">Docker</a> is a powerful tool that allows you
     to perform a virtualization of your environment but completely in software.
-It allows you to bundle up the installation of tools for use by others in a uniform way and we will be using it throughout this bootcamp.
+It allows you to bundle up the installation of tools for use by others in a uniform way and we will be using it throughout the tutorial.
 Installing docker is absolutely necessary and there are directions to do this in each operating system.
 For those of you that are using a Windows operating system, if you already have docker running and are comfortable using it, that is fine.
-However, if you do not, then be aware that its usage on Windows can be challenging and none of the tutors know how to use such a setup.
-Therefore, <strong>we highly reccomend that you reconsider your decision to use the Windows operating system as a high energy physicist.</strong>
+However, if you do not, then be aware that its usage on Windows can be challenging and the instructor may not be able to help with setting it up during the tutorial.
   </p>

 <div id="DockerOS"> {% comment %} Start of 'DockerOS' section. {% endcomment %}